edenia/eosio-network-bootstrap/README.md

 ## About This Project:

 This collection of scripts launches a local EOSIO network with multiple node configurations.
 There is also an automated boot sequence that utilizes a temporary "bios" node to launch the chain, deploy system contracts and set a schedule with three active block producer nodes.

+This project can be useful as a development environment for system contracts.

 ![Blockchain Nodes](./blockchain-nodes.png)